TelepathicGrunt/WorldBlender/README.txt

     Config:
 ·Changed config entry of disableLaggyVanillaFeatures to disableLaggyFeatures as it will now attempt to detect other mod's bamboo, sugar cane, lava, and fire based features and prevent their generation.

+    Misc:
+·Optimized a bit in backend to use less memory.

     (V.1.2.2 Changes) (1.15.2 Minecraft)